fedspendingtransparency/usaspending-website/api_contracts/contracts/state/StateProfile.md

 These endpoints support the individual State Profile pages that display data for a specific state or territory.

-## Agency Overview [/api/v2/recipient/state/{fips}/{?year}]
+## State Overview [/api/v2/recipient/state/{fips}/{?year}]

-This endpoint returns a high-level overview of a specific government agency, given its USAspending.gov `id`.
+This endpoint returns a high-level overview of a specific state or territory, given its USAspending.gov `id`.

 + Parameters
     + fips: 51 (required, string)